DataDog/datadog-agent/docs/dev/contributing.md

 After the first in-depth review, to make follow-up reviews easier:
 - Avoid force pushes.
 In particular rewriting the history that was already reviewed, which makes follow up reviews painful as GitHub loose track of each comments.
-- Resolve merge conflicts with `main` using `git merge origin/main` (AFAIK Github handles that well in the history and the diff)
+- Resolve merge conflicts with `main` using `git merge origin/main`

 #### How to merge to `main`